 They love it in the night.

 The love it on the “road”…

 and they love it chopped up for soup.

 Let’s create a little Icelandic comfort.
 Add the cubed bread to a pot and cover with water.

 Then stir in the jam and bring to a simmer.
 Puree with an immersion blender until smooth.

 Add raisins and sugar, to taste.
 Continue simmering until the bread thickens up – about 10 minutes.
 Taste and add more water or sugar if necessary.

-Serve garnished with more raisins or rhubarb raisins.
+Serve hot or chilled, garnished with more raisins or rhubarb raisins.
 Or, if you’re into that sort of thing, you can add a dollop of whipped cream.